NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 build the RAPIDS Accelerator JNI jar will be in the `spark-rapids-jni/target/` directory.
 Be sure to select the jar with the CUDA classifier.

-*when building spark-rapids-jni, the pom.xml in the submodule thirdparty/cudf is completely bypassed.
+When building spark-rapids-jni, the pom.xml in the submodule thirdparty/cudf is completely bypassed.
 For a detailed explanation please read [this](https://github.com/NVIDIA/spark-rapids-jni/issues/1084#issuecomment-1513471739).